cmu-sei/crucible/docs/caster/index.md

 ### Project

 The top-level construct in Caster is called a *project*.
-The _project_ is a way to organize and categorize similar environments for multiple workspaces and directories within Caster.
+The _project_ is a way to organize and categorize similar environments for multiple s and directories within Caster.
 The main screen of Caster displays a list of the projects available and allows a user to create a new one.

 A project is meant to: